shahnawaz-hussaink/Portfolio2.0/README.md

 ## 📌 Overview

-**Portfolio2.0** is a sleek and modern developer portfolio built using React and Tailwind CSS.
-It is designed to showcase your skills and projects while providing a top-tier development experience.
+**Portfolio 2.0** is a sleek and modern developer portfolio built using React and Tailwind CSS.
+It is designed to showcase my skills and projects while providing a top-tier development experience.
 This boilerplate makes customization and deployment effortless, ensuring a smooth journey from idea to deployment.

 ---